mike-weiner/display-event-locations-tec/README.md

 ### I have activated the plugin, but the tooltip still looks the same.
 Why does the tooltip not list the event's location?

+The changes can take about a minute to be reflected.

-Make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.
-Once it is enabled and active, deactivate the plugin for 'The Events Calendar' or 'The Events Calendar Pro' and then re-activate it.
-When you hover over an event on the month view, the tooltip should now display the event's location name.
+First, make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.

+If you click on an event within the calendar and then click the "< All Events" link to go back to the calendar, the changes should then be reflected.

+If you still aren't seeing the location displayed within the tooltip, you can also try viewing your calendar in a different browser or try clearing your browser's cache and then viewing your calendar again.

+If you still cannot figure out why the location is not displaying, feel free to submit a support ticket and we will be more than happy to help you!

 ### Does this plugin display anything other than the name of the event's location?